eastmaels/steemblog.github.io/_posts/account/deanliu/2018-12-14_jcoke-japanese-flavor-pepsi-deans-tokyo-snapshots--1544751086197.md

 - - -

-This page is synchronized from the post: [J-Coke ...
-Japanese flavor pepsi 🍙 Dean's Tokyo Snapshots 🍙](https://steemit.com/@deanliu/jcoke-japanese-flavor-pepsi-deans-tokyo-snapshots--1544751086197)
+This page is synchronized from the post: ['J-Coke ...
+Japanese flavor pepsi 🍙 Dean''s Tokyo Snapshots 🍙'](https://steemit.com/@deanliu/jcoke-japanese-flavor-pepsi-deans-tokyo-snapshots--1544751086197)